riteshsolankee/spark-ml-project/README.md

 # _Spark-Gradle-ml-project_
 A barebones project with scala, apache spark built using gradle.
-Spark-shell provides `spark` and `sc` variables pre-initialised, here I did the same using a *scala trait* that you can extend.
+Spark-shell provides `spark` and `sc` variables pre-initialised, here I did the same using a *scala trait* that can be extend.

 ## Prerequisites
 - [Java](https://java.com/en/download/)